IshtarGate/Game2d/README.md

 I'm using the pygame library as a starting point.
 I definitely have plans to move to another engine after this.

-To play the game run main.py in your favorite IDE
+To play the most up to date version of the game, please open jupyterGameTestNotebook.ipynb

+The main.py is currently behind the python notebook.